2025-11-03

 12 3 neg fast

-condition, and so forth.
+We have 12 participants overall: 3 participants in the pos/slow condition, 3 in the neg/slow condition, and so forth.
 Note that, although the participant ID repeats within each condition, these could be different (independent) participants if we assume a between-person design.

 Add observed interindividual differences or situational variables.
 These are not experimentally fixed at specific levels, but vary randomly between participants: